-My contribution to the anthology, In Spite of It All, was about my battle with isolating myself during some of the most challenging times in my life.
+I started telling my story of my depressive ways in an anthology, In Spite of It All.
+I spoke about my battle with isolating myself during some of the most challenging times in my life.
 I was hurting so bad vocalizing the pain would have sent me into a state of shock.
 It wasn’t just the current pain but the pains that erected from my past in combination.
 All of it felt familiar; the faces were slightly different.
 I had not taken steps to heal, so it felt like I was a little girl crying for someone to save me with every encounter.
 Isolating is a form of self-sabotage, and it kept me circling for years.
 Every time I shut myself off, it was harder to break free.
 I stayed away long enough to feel a little better; decluttering my space, and journaling helped me exit the pit, but I did not stay out of it.
 These modalities help to a degree.
 Depending on the severity of your pain, you should seek counseling too.
 A combination of all three will get you out and help you maintain your freedom.
 It is not to say you will not go through anything.
 You will, but you won’t respond the same.

 There are so many ways we self-sabotage that we may not even look at it as such.
 Let’s be clear the list is lengthy.
 “Self-sabotage creates mountains of self-defeat, which can be hard to overcome, especially if we have given all of our power away.”
 Many of us have entirely given our power away.
 We wait on something to magically happen when we possess the tools to break the chains that keep us bound.
 We have the ability in our words to speak to the very mountains we have caused.
 Yes, you built the mountain, so understand you can also take it down.
 Ask yourself this, if I created it, why am I waiting on God to overthrow it?
 Ponder that.
 Generational traumas may not be a mountain you erected, but understanding what is going on by tracing the origin will help you heal your family line.